-As far as the effect of temperatures, first I will mention the well known effect in the neutron resonance region, where as the temperature increases resonances become broader, hence the name Doppler broadening.
-Figure 1 below illustrates the effect of temperature on the $U^{238}$ capture cross section for neutron reactor like temperatures, and figure 2 illustrates this effect for astrophysical like temperatures.
+First, I will mention the well-known effect of temperatures in the neutron resonance region, where, as the temperature increases, resonances become broader, hence the name Doppler broadening.
+The below figure illustrates the effect of temperature on the U capture cross section for neutron-reactor-like temperatures, and the next figure illustrates this effect for astrophysical-like temperatures.
 These figures each contain four sub-figures, with each sub-figure comparing cross sections at two progressively higher temperatures.
-In both figure 1 and 2 each sub-figure shows exactly the same incident neutron LAB energy and cross section range.
-From these figures we can see that as temperature increases the peaks of the resonances become lower, and the minima between resonances become higher.
-At extremely high temperature the entire resonance structure disappears, and the cross section approaches a simple 1/v shape (where v is the neutron speed) (see, ref.
-11 for an explanation).
+In both figures each sub-figure shows the same incident neutron LAB energy and cross section range.
+From these figures we can see that, as temperature increases, the peaks of the resonances become lower, and the minima between resonances become higher.
+At extremely high temperature the entire resonance structure disappears, and the cross section approaches a simple 1/V shape (where v is the neutron speed) (see, ref.
+12 for an explanation).
 This temperature effect will have a very important effect on resonance self-shielding in any neutron transport calculation.
-You should note from these figures that due to the large resonance spacing in $U^{238}$ the resonance structure can still be seen up to very high temperatures.
+You should also note from these figures that due to the narrow resonance widths and large resonance spacing in U, the resonance structure and the effect of Doppler broadening can still be seen up to very high neutron incident energies.

 To understand the importance of considering temperature we should consider reaction rates, such as captures/second, in various systems.
-In optically thin systems (few mean free paths dimensions) the flux will be unshielded, and our reaction rates will be defined by a simple cross section average,
+In optically thin systems (few mean free paths dimensions), the flux will be unshielded, and our reaction rates will be defined by a simple cross section average.